EnrichMint Events are supported in part by a grant from the Michael Tuch Foundation.

 Maya Cantu, Bennington College

-Maya Cantu is Dramaturgical Advisor to Mint Theater Company.
+Cantu is on the Drama Faculty at Bennington and Dramaturgical Advisor to the Mint.
 She received a D.F.A. in Dramaturgy and Dramatic Criticism at Yale School of Drama.
 Her book American Cinderellas on the Broadway Stage: Imagining the Working Girl from “Irene” to “Gypsy” is now available through Palgrave Macmillan.
-Maya will discuss the life, work and politics of Miles Malleson.

 Did you know?